PSSRA/pssra.github.io/content/join/bylaws.md

 3. One administrator per Chapter Region
 4. Any member working in an organizing or administrative capacity with the National level of the Organization

-Unless otherwise stated in Bylaws or Policies, Representatives must be either full National members or full Local Comrades of the Chapter.
+Representatives must be either full National members or full Local Comrades of the Chapter.

 Chapter Representatives may only access Organization membership records or Chapter records containing member PII if the Representative is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.